Team-BHP > Team-BHP Reviews > Test-Drives & Initial Ownership Reports

 Congrats nakul0888 for the Brio and thanks for the crisp and unbiased review.
 My friend has a brio and it is a hoot to drive.
 It is not selling well due to the points you have mentioned, but then hot hatches never sold well in India e.g. Palio 1.6 GTX.

-BlackPearl is offline (1) Thanks
+BlackPearl is online now (1) Thanks

 Old 23rd July 2014, 14:44 #17